refinedev/refine/.changeset/great-cooks-sell.md

     })
     ```

--   `hasPagination` prop is deprecated.
+-   `hasPagination` prop is now deprecated.
 Use `pagination.mode` instead.
-To ensure backward compatibility, `hasPagination` prop works as before.
+-   To ensure backward compatibility, `hasPagination` prop works as before.

     ```diff
     useTable({